Updated June 2020: The Current State of Student Loan Debt in America…EVERY SECOND America’s student loan debt GROWS by close to $3,000!

 More often than not, students and parents are forced to take out student loans to help pay for their college costs.
 Loans come in two forms – federal and private (bank) – and no matter who you borrow the money from, you will need to repay it with interest so you need to understand the different types of loans and how they work.

-Some good news for 2019, the federal interest rates are decreasing slightly for the first time in three years.
+Some good news for 2020, the federal interest rates are dropping by close to 40% reaching a historic low.
 Rates are set each year by the government effective July 1st for loans disbursed after that date.
-Private loan interest rates may also see decreases.
+Although not as big a drop, private loan interest rates may also see decreases.
 Remember, these decreases are on loans disbursed after July 1st.
 Loans already paid are not affected.

 Types of Federal Loans